-In the EU, pursuant to Regulation 1901/2006, marketing authorization applications must include pediatric data based on pediatric investigation plans agreed with the EMA if the MAA concerns (i) a new active substance, or (ii) a new indication, pharmacological form, route of administration (where product is protected by an supplementary protection certificate or a patent qualifying for a supplementary certificate).
+In the EU, pursuant to Regulation 1901/2006, and in the UK pursuant to the Human Medicines Regulations 2012 (as amended), marketing authorization applications must include pediatric data based on pediatric investigation plans agreed with the EMA if the MAA concerns (j) a new active substance, or (ii) a new indication, pharmacological form, route of administration (where product is protected by an supplementary protection certificate or a patent qualifying for a supplementary certificate).
 Applicants may obtain waivers or deferrals to these requirements in certain circumstances (for example a waiver may be obtained if the condition only occurs in adult populations).
 Where required, pediatric studies must cover all sub-sets of the pediatric population for both existing and new indications, pharmacological forms and route of administrations.
 Limited further exclusions apply, including in relation to generic or biosimilar applications.
 Certain rewards may be available for completion of pediatric studies.
 For example, where MAAs include the results of all studies conducted in compliance with an agreed pediatric investigation plan, the holder of the patent or supplementary protection certificate may be entitled to a six-month extension to the supplementary protection certificate.